 We may be required by the FDA to develop, either by ourselves or with collaborators, companion diagnostic tests for our product candidates for certain indications.
 To be successful, we or our collaborators will need to address a number of scientific, technical, regulatory and logistical challenges.
 We have no prior experience with medical device or diagnostic test development.
 If we choose to develop and seek FDA clearance or approval for companion diagnostic tests on our own, we will require additional personnel with medical device knowledge and expertise.
 We may rely on third parties for the design, development and manufacture of companion diagnostic tests for our therapeutic product candidates that require such tests.
 These third parties may be laboratories that develop companion diagnostic tests.
-Recently, FDA published a proposed rule announcing its intention to regulate laboratory-developed tests (LDTs) as medical devices subject to existing device regulatory requirements.
-If these parties are unable to successfully develop companion diagnostics for these therapeutic product candidates, meet FDA regulatory requirements, or experience delays in doing so, we may be unable to enroll enough patients for our current and planned clinical trials, the development of these therapeutic product candidates may be adversely affected, these therapeutic product candidates may not obtain marketing approval, and we may not realize the full commercial potential of any of these therapeutics that obtain marketing approval.
+Recently, FDA published a rule announcing its intention to regulate laboratory-developed tests (LDTs) as medical devices subject to existing device regulatory requirements, or experience delays in doing so, we may be unable to enroll enough patients for our current and planned clinical trials, the development of these therapeutic product candidates may be adversely affected, these therapeutic product candidates may not obtain marketing approval, and we may not realize the full commercial potential of any of these therapeutics that obtain marketing approval.
 Any failure to successfully develop this companion diagnostic may cause or contribute to delayed enrollment of this trial and may prevent us from initiating or completing further clinical trials to support marketing approval for our product candidates.
 As a result, our business, results of operations and financial condition could be materially harmed.